1moses1/UrbanGear-Ecommerce_SpringBoot-Final-Project_Moise-Iradukunda-Ingabire-24355/README.md

 ### 4. Source Code<a name="source-code"></a>

 #### 4.1 Maven Spring Boot Application

+### Prerequisites

+Before running the application, ensure you have the following installed:

+- Java Development Kit (JDK)
+- Maven
+- MySQL Server
+- Redis Server

 To run the application, execute the following Maven command in the terminal:

 ```bash